TauNeutrino/teiniker-lectures/enterprise-architectures/1_LayeredArchitectures/MVC-UserList/README.txt

 $ su
 root66

-# systemctl start mysqld.service
+# systemctl start mariadb.service

-# systemctl stop mysqld.service
+# systemctl stop mariadb.service

 How to install the JDBC driver in Wildfly AS?
 ---------------------------------------------------------------------
+(see Wildfly9Configurations)

 Install a new module within the Wildfly AS:

-wildfly-8.2.0.Final/modules/com/mysql/
+/home/student/install/wildfly-9.0.1.Final/
 └── main
     ├── module.xml
     └── mysql-connector-java-5.1.24-bin.jar